-- The rate of urbanization, i.e., the changing of land from forest or agricultural uses to suburban and urban uses, is increasing.3 Between 2000 and 2010, urban land area in the U.S. increased by 15%.
-Urban land area is 106,386 square miles, or 3% of total land area in the U.S., and is projected to triple from 2000 to 2050.4,5
+- While the rate of urbanization, i.e., the changing of land from forest or agricultural uses to suburban and urban uses, is decreasing, an ever larger percentage of the world’s population is living in urban centers.5,6 Between 2000 and 2010, urban land area in the U.S. increased by 15%.
+Urban land area is 106,386 square miles, or 3% of total land area in the U.S., and is projected to more than double by 2060.7,8

-- The average population density of the U.S. is 87 people per square mile.
-The average population density of metropolitan areas (MSA) is 283 people per square mile; in New York City, the population density is 27,012 people per square mile.
+- The average population density of the U.S. is 94 people per square mile.9 The average population density of metropolitan statistical areas (MSA) is 283 people per square mile; in New York City, the population density is 27,012 people per square mile.
 Guttenberg, New Jersey has the greatest density of housing units (24,195) per square mile of land area.7

-- Sprawl, the spreading of a city and suburbs into surrounding rural land, reduces green space and increases traffic, air pollution, school crowding, and taxes.7
+- Sprawl, the spreading of a city and suburbs into surrounding rural land, increases traffic and energy use, and results in air and water pollution and flooding.11

 Built and Natural Environment

-- The “urban heat island effect,” in which average annual temperatures are 1.8-5.4°F higher in cities than surrounding suburban and rural areas, results in increased energy demand, air pollution, GHG emissions, and heat-related illness, as well as decreased water quality.15
+- The “urban heat island effect,” in which average annual temperatures are 1-7oF higher in cities than surrounding suburban and rural areas, results in increased energy demand, air pollution, GHG emissions, and heat-related illness, as well as decreased water quality.15

 - Out of 315 contaminants detected in a national tap water quality study, 86 were sprawl- and urban-related pollutants resulting from road runoff, lawn pesticides, and human waste, of which 56 are unregulated.18

 Vegetation and topsoil loss and the constructed drainage networks associated with urbanization alter natural hydrology.19

-Stormwater runoff from the built environment is a principal contributor to water quality impairment of water bodies nationwide.16
+Stormwater runoff from the built environment is a principal contributor to water quality impairment of water bodies nationwide.19

 Transportation and Mobility

-- There are 24 light rail systems in the U.S. From 2013 to 2014, light rail ridership increased 5% (483 million trips) after declining for several years; the value is still below the 2009 high.17 Without public transportation, the annual impacts in the U.S. would include an additional 102.2 billion VMT, 5.3 billion gallons of gas, and 37 million metric tons of CO2 emissions.22
+- There are 23 light rail systems in the U.S. If current trends continue, fixed-guideway modes of public transit, such as light-rail and commuter rail, will soon have a greater share of passenger trips than roadway modes, such as buses.20 Without public transportation, the annual impacts in the U.S. would include an additional 102.2 billion VMT, 5.3 billion gallons of gas, and 37 million metric tons of CO2 emissions.22

-- New York City has the most utilized heavy rail, commuter rail, and bus systems in the U.S., Boston has the most utilized light rail system, and San Francisco has the most utilized trolley bus system.25
+- By number of riders, New York City has the most utilized heavy rail, commuter rail, and bus systems in the U.S., Los Angeles has the most utilized light rail system, and San Francisco has the most utilized trolley bus system.25

 (number of passenger trips)